frccode/frccode/docs/Learn/Chapter_5/differential_control.md

 ## 6. Implementation Guide

 ### Basic Tank Drive Class Structure
-Implement this class as a template subsystem for your differential drive.
-This class is the factory that will run your differential drive.

-Call the drive method periodically to set forward, backwards, and rotational speeds.
 ```java
 public class TankDrive extends SubsystemBase {
     private final DifferentialDrive drive;